TrinityEmulator/TrinityEmulator.github.io/index.md

 ### Codebase & Build

-*Currently we are scrutinizing the codebase to avoid possible anonymity violation.
-This may take a while as the codebase is quite large (>100K LoC).
-We will release Trinity's code in a module-by-module manner as soon as we have finished examining a module and acquire its release permission from the authority.*

-The released part and the building instructions can be found [here](https://github.com/TrinityEmulator/TrinityEmulator).
+Currently we have released all the emulator's source [here](https://github.com/TrinityEmulator/TrinityEmulator).
+Our guest-side implementation is proprietary for now but the OS images can be found [here](https://github.com/TrinityEmulator/TrinityEmulator/releases/tag/Trinity-init-release).

 ### Install and Run

-We have released Trinity's binary for you to check out on your own PC [here](https://drive.google.com/drive/folders/1-2s3oKei5XgpkhVPKF8quxxWTwWctm5-?usp=sharing) (Window+Intel version, other versions such as Mac and AMD are coming soon as we are doing minor bug fixes).
+We have released Trinity's binary for you to check out on your own PC [here](https://github.com/TrinityEmulator/TrinityEmulator/releases/tag/Trinity-init-release) (Window+Intel version, other versions such as Mac and AMD are coming soon as we are doing minor bug fixes).
 Some prerequisites and instructions are listed below.

 #### Prerequisites